venkatweb1234/traffic_lights_sytem_app/README.md

     ]
      ```
    - Response:
-     - User has been created successfully: HTTP 200 OK
+     - HTTP 200 - Sucess - Response is array of Traffic lights with direction and color.
-     - If any error occured during persisting data 500 (Internal server error)
+     - If any error occured during getting Traffic lights data 500 (Internal server error)
    For Example:
       {
            "id": 1,